-Type of precautions Examples of infectious agents Patient placement Gloves Gowns Mask Protective eyewear Handling of shared equipment Environmental cleaning Visitor Standard precautions Hepatitis B and C, Cytomegalovirus (CMV), No restrictions on patient placement potential of Mask and there is perposure to the potential of the potential and gowns to exposure to bl protective ey otential for bl to mucosa (for use: be worn when ood or body s ewear to be w ood or body so r example, atte ghing and snee ubstances. vorn when ubstances ending to a Clean with neutral detergent.
-If surfaces are contaminated with blood or body fluids cleaning should be followed with disinfection Hand hygiene, respirato hygiene, cough etiquetto Contact Multi-resistant organisms, C. difficile, norovirus Single room, or cohort with same strain of infectious agent Yes Yes As per standard precautions Single- use, single- patient use or reprocess Neutral detergent and disinfectant are required As per standarc precauti Droplet [^] Norovirus, pertussis [#] , meningococcus Single room with door open, or cohort with same strain of infectious agent As per standard precautions As per standard precautions Yes, use surgical mask As per standard precautions Neutral detergent.
-Use disinfectant if infectious agent is a multiresistant Restrict visitor numbers and use same precaution as staff
+Type of precautions Examples of infectious agents Patient placement Gloves Gowns Mask Protective eyewear Handling of shared equipment Enviro cle Standard precautions Hepatitis B and C, Cytomegalovirus (CMV), No restrictions on patient placement PPE use: Gloves and gowns to be worn when there is potential exposure to blood or body substances.
+Mask and protective eyewear to be worn when there is potential for blood or body substances exposure to mucosa (for example, attending to a patient who is coughing and sneezing).
+Single- use, Clean neutr deter surfact conta with body clean shoul follow disinf Contact Multi-resistant organisms, C. difficile, norovirus Single room, or cohort with same strain of infectious agent Yes Yes As per standard precautions As per standard single- patient use or reprocess Neutr deter and disinf are re Droplet ^ Norovirus, pertussis # , meningococcus Single room with door open, or cohort with same As per standard precautions As per standard precautions Yes, use surgical mask precautions Neutr deter Use disinf infect

-Type of precautions Examples of infectious agents Patient placement Gloves Gowns Mask Protective eyewear Handling of shared equipment Environmental cleaning Visitor organism or has outbreak potential Airborne Pulmonary TB, rubella [#] , measles [#] and chicken pox [#] Single room with door closed.
+Type of precautions Examples of infectious agents Patient placement Gloves Gowns Mask Protective eyewear Handling of shared equipment Enviro cle strain of infectious agent agent multi- resist orgar in the of an outbr Airborne Pulmonary TB, rubella # , measles # and chicken pox # Single room with door closed.
 Use negative pressure room if available.
-Use particulate respirator (P2 or N95 mask) Neutral detergent.
-Use disinfectant if infectious agent is a resistant organism or has outbreak potential Restrict visitor numbers and use same precaution as staff
+Use particulate respirator (P2 or N95 mask) Neutr deter Use disinf infect agent resist orgar in the of an outbr